pirumpi/grunt-static-versioning-requirejs/README.md

 The example above in the configuration section searches all files in a Views folder and subfolders looking for the data-main attribute on the requirejs script.
 The regular expression and replacement injects the CDN path in front of the js file being requested in data-main attribute.

-RequireJS does support omitting http and https in the data-main attribute so have it use the same protocol as the page being requested.
+RequireJS does support omitting http and https in the data-main attribute to have it use the same protocol as the page being requested.

 ## Contributing